 Import and Registration of Bulk Drugs and Finished Formulations in India

-For import of bulk drugs and finished formulations, the manufacturing site and products need to be registered with Indian drug regulatory agency – Central Drugs Standards Control Organization.
+For the import of bulk drugs and finished formulations, the manufacturing site and products need to be registered with the Indian drug regulatory agency – Central Drugs Standards Control Organization.
 This article talks about the procedure to obtain the Import registration certificate and import license for the import of bulk drugs and finished formulations in India.

 Governing Rules and Regulations

 The Drugs and Cosmetics Act of 1940 and the Drugs and Cosmetic Rules of 1945 regulate the import, manufacturing, sale, and distribution of bulk drugs (Active Pharmaceutical Ingredients) and finished formulations in India.
 According to this act, the registration certificate and import license are mandatory for importing bulk drugs and finished formulations into India.

 The Central Drugs Standard Control Organization (CDSCO), Ministry of Health and Family Welfare, Government of India, is the prescribed authority for importing and registering bulk drugs and finished formulations in India.
 The registration certificate and import license application must be made to the Drugs Controller General (I) at CDSCO.

 The fee structure for the Import and Registration of Bulk Drugs and Finished Formulations is as follows.